GiaredL/3370/Project1.md

 };

-Implementation Details:
+# Implementation Details:
-Circular Buffer Structure:
+## Circular Buffer Structure:

-Utilize a dynamic (heap) array for storing characters.
+-Utilize a dynamic (heap) array for storing characters.
-Maintain integer indexes (or pointers) for the head and tail of the data in use.
+-Maintain integer indexes (or pointers) for the head and tail of the data in use.
-Wrap around to the beginning when either index reaches the end of the buffer.
+-Wrap around to the beginning when either index reaches the end of the buffer.
-Dynamic Array Growth:
+-Dynamic Array Growth:

 When adding more characters than the buffer has room for, dynamically grow the internal array.
 Allocate a new array that is one CHUNK larger than the previous one.